 The ability to draw on the skills of a multi disciplinary team can assist.
-Having consultants with different sub-specialties in house has helped at our clinic, along with the presence of skilled orthodontists.
+Having consultants with different specialties and skilled orthodontists in house has helped our London clinic to support patients.

-A dedicated consultant, wider input and technology are essential ingredients for individual treatment planning.
-From allowing for finite details, such as future tooth eruption, to mapping a decade of development to come.
+A dedicated consultant is essential for individual treatment planning.
+From allowing for details such as future tooth eruption, to mapping a decade of development to come.

-Treatment decisions for children are different, surgery you might offer to adults, such as cyst removal, may need to be partial in younger patients.
+Treatment decisions for children are different, surgery you might offer to adults would not suit younger patients.
 Aggressive surgical intervention may be correct in a sense but could cause deformity in later years.

-The primary need to plan for the long term, physically and psychologically calls for a better route.
-Good childhood care is about 60, or 70 years, or more, to come, rather than just fixing a problem.
+The primary need to plan for the long term, physically and psychologically calls for greater foresight.
+Good childhood care is about 60, or 70 years to come, rather than just fixing a problem.

 If you have any questions about paediatric maxillofacial care and childhood development, by all means contact our team, who will be happy to help.